 I am not certain just yet other than knowing I want to continue being an inspiration to other heart patients in staying active and to people in general about finding ways to be your best self even during life’s dark moments.
 As I first heard during a motivational seminar, what life does to you does not matter nearly as much as how you respond to those events

 The future is not set.
 The man of tomorrow is forged by his battles today.
-An idea on which diverse charcters such as John Connor and Lex Luthor can agree.
+An idea on which diverse characters such as John Connor and Lex Luthor can agree.
 While I do not know what will happen to me in 2018 and beyond, I do know that cycling will be part of my life as long as I am able to stay upright on a bike.
 See you on the road.